Beauty salon: Beauty treatments

+Afghanistan

+There were thousands of beauty salons in Afghanistan before the Taliban outlawed them in July 2023, mandating their closure within a month.

 India

 Beauty parlors employed 3.4 million people across India in 2013.
 The industry was expected to employ 12.1 million workers by 2022.
 Services typically include facials, skin-lightening bleaches, waxing, hair coloring, and hair straightening.